Rare white rose

 🌿 Final Tips for Growing Rare White Roses

-3. Which white rose is best for beginners?
+3. Which white rose has the strongest fragrance?

-White roses need at least 6–8 hours of direct sunlight daily.
+Most white roses need at least six hours of direct sunlight each day for healthy growth.

 5. What type of soil is best for white roses?